envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 #### C4

 Q: What is a variable?
-A: It is a space in memory that is used to store data and to access this space a name is used, as if it were the key to a door.
+A: It is a space in memory that is created to store data and a name is used to access this space.
+You can imagine it as the key to a door.

 #### C5